 2) To have the demerit points remain on his record and to allow him to maintain his licence.

 Our client chose to maintain his licence and the accrued demerit points.
 Our client was extremely relieved with this outcome, as this meant that he could continue to work and support his family.

 Appeal allowed – RMS Licence Appeal – Gosford Local Court

-Our client, a 22-year-old male who serves in the Australian Army, was charged with the offence of exceed speed limit whilst driving a motor vehicle.
+Our client, a 22-year-old male who serves in the Australian Army, was charged with exceeding speed limits whilst driving a motor vehicle.
 At the time of the offence, our client was on his P2 Provisional Class C Driver licence.

-Our solicitor made extensive submissions with regard to the objective seriousness of the offence and our client’s subjective circumstances.
+Our solicitor made extensive submissions concerning the objective seriousness of the offence and our client’s subjective circumstances.
 Following consideration of these submissions, the Magistrate allowed the appeal and cancelled the licence suspension period.

 Our client was relieved with the outcome of this case, as it meant that he could continue to drive for the purpose of his career as a soldier.

 Severity Appeal | ICO | Newcastle District Court

 Our client is a 41-year old male residing on the Central Coast.
 He runs his own business and is a board member for a volunteer Community Emergency Foodservice.